eruvanos/arcade_gui/README.md

 * [x] test examples render the expected screen
 * [x] separate button functionality from appearance
 * [ ] fix hitbox of FlatButtons
+* [x] move theme resolve logic into UIElement (now called `.parent_style()`)

-### Thoughts on themes
+### Thoughts on themes (now called style)

-* UIView should hold a theme that is used by all components, added this view
+* UIView should hold a UIStyle that is used by all components, added to this view
-* Container Elements could override themes
+* UIElements have a _style attribute to overwrite style properties
+* Maybe supporting a hierarchy would be nice

 ## Background information and other frameworks

+## Decisions

+* UIView is central component
+* One UIStyle object per UIView
+  seems to be easier to implement a live refresh later
+* UIStyle information can be loaded from file or set programmatically
+* Themes vs Style
+  talking to my younger brother gave me the impression, that 'style' or 'design' are more understandable then 'theme'
+* Events vs o 'on_'-callbacks
+  Implementing new UIElements is way easier (less typing) if there is a central on_event method.
+  Furthermore subclassing of UIElements to add custom actions like butten is pressed feels not as easy as it should be, an alternative could have been a signal/slot mechanism like in QT

 ### Reference Pygame GUI projects